meganluisa/til/til_doc.md

 - To create a Docker container and image, you can do so using a repo from GitHub.
 The code below defines a name for the new image and downloads a repo from GitHub to create and run the image as a container :
 `docker run --name repo alpine/git clone https://github.com/docker/getting-started.git`

+To run a container that has been added to your project, you must map the container port to your host's port with a -p argument.
+Also add -d argument to run container in detached mode (in the background):
+`docker run -dp 3000:3000 getting-started`

 ### 11/05/2020
 - React uses simple components and class components to build views
 - Example class component: